• Wed. Mar 12th, 2025

 NEW BRIDGES FOR NEW RULERS

-The Venetian era in Cyprus significantly influenced the island’s architectural landscape and their arrival was marked by a general transformative period.
-Venetian architects set about implementing the construction of a whole series of new bridges in quick succession, connecting various towns and regions that in turn ensured the flow of the transportation of various goods.
+The Venetian era in Cyprus brought with it a general transformative period.
+This significantly influenced the island’s architectural landscape at the time.
+Venetian architects set about implementing the construction of the new bridges in quick succession.
+These connected various villages and towns to the main cities.
+All regions in Cyprus became more easily accessible, ensuring the flow of transportation of various goods.

 The Venetian Bridges of Cyprus